This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 - A stylish pair of walking shoes to explore in comfort.

-Baker Street is named after the builder William Baker, who designed the street in the 18th century.
+Baker Street in London is named after the builder William Baker, who designed the street in the 18th century.

-The address never existed, but you can visit a museum, a café and a hotel named after the hero.
+The address never existed, but you can visit the Sherlock Holmes museum, a café and a hotel named after the hero.

 If you’re a fan of Sherlock Holmes, visit Baker’s Street when you’re in London.
 The street was once mostly residential but is now more of a commercial district.